inmanta/inmanta-core/docs/model_developers/modules/handler.rst

 agents and imported there.

 Handlers should inherit the class :class:`~inmanta.agent.handler.ResourceHandler`.
-The :func:`~inmanta.agent.handler.provider` decorator registers the class with the orchestrator.
-When the agent needs a handler for a resource it will load all handler classes registered for that resource and call the :func:`~inmanta.agent.handler.ResourceHandler.available` method.
+The :func:`@provider<inmanta.agent.handler.provider>` decorator registers the class with the orchestrator.
+When the agent needs a handler for a resource it will load all handler classes registered for that resource and call the :meth:`~inmanta.agent.handler.ResourceHandler.available` method.
 This method should check if all conditions are fulfilled to use this handler.
-The agent will select a handler, only when a single handler is available, so the :func:`~inmanta.agent.handler.ResourceHandler.available` method of all handlers of a resource need to be mutually exclusive.
+The agent will select a handler, only when a single handler is available, so the :meth:`~inmanta.agent.handler.ResourceHandler.available` method of all handlers of a resource need to be mutually exclusive.
 If no handler is available, the resource will be marked unavailable.

 :class:`~inmanta.agent.handler.ResourceHandler` is the handler base class.